fdb/byoa/book/world-of-apps/README.md

 # Introduction

 Since the introduction of the iPhone, developers and designers have wanted to build apps for it.
 The sleek design, the smooth UI and the massive reach of the platform means that building a successful app can introduce it to millions of users.
-It is only through the iPhone and

-With the introduction of Android, Google showed that they wanted to be a player in this field as well.
+With the introduction of Android, Google showed that they could be a player in this field as well.
 And they succeeded massively.
-They've shown that even being second doesn't really matter: Android sales have far surpassed iPhone sales.
-However, that doesn't necessarily translate in revenue for developers: people just buy a lot more on iPhone than they do on Android.
+They've shown that even being second doesn't really matter: Android sales have far surpassed iPhone sales (as of 2017, they control 85% of the market).
+However, that doesn't necessarily translate in revenue for developers: people just buy a lot more apps on iPhone than they do on Android.

 ## A Fragmented World